bowltd/SDK-Tutorials/README.md

 ## Repository Structure

-The repository is organized into different steps, each focusing on a specific aspect of using the BOW SDK:
+The repository is organized into different steps, each focusing on a specific aspect of using the BOW SDK and answering a common question in robotics:

-- `Step_0_Dependencies`: Scripts and instructions for setting up necessary dependencies needed for the tutorials based on your operating system and programming language.
+- `Step_0_Dependencies`: Scripts and instructions for setting up the dependencies needed for the tutorials based on your operating system and programming language.
-- `Step_1_Vision`: Sample applications demonstrating sampling and visualisation of images coming from Vision Modality.
-- `Step_2_Locomotion`: Sample applications combining sampling images from the Vision Modality with controlling Locomotion via the Motor Modality to navigate an environment.
+- `Step_1_Vision`: How can I capture and visualise all the cameras on a robot?
+- `Step_2_Locomotion`: How do I use a keyboard to move a robot around?
+- `Step_3_Inverse_Kinematics`: How can I control the 3D position and orientation of a robot's gripper?
+- `Step_4_Direct_Joint_Control`: How do I individually control a robot's joints?
+- `Step_5_Multi_Robot_Control`: How do I control multiple robots at the same time?

 ## Getting Started